openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 [   0.053]    INFO main.main: finished
 ```

-When we retrieve the analysis dataset from the routers, we can ingest them into the Westworld 3.1 Analyzer using the approach described above.
+Retrieve the metrics dataset from the routers and ingest them into the Westworld 3.1 Analyzer using the approach described in the plain Dilithium example.
+The analyzer does not care if the metrics dataset came from a `dilithium tunnel` or from Ziti.

 ![Transwarp Analyzer](analyzer-transwarp.png)

 When loading the dataset into the analyzer, you'll see that there is 1 `listener` peer, and 2 each of `listenerConn` and `dialerConn` for the above scenario.
 In situations where more links are being used, there will potentially be more peers and a larger dataset.

+# This is a BETA

+This is the first Transwarp beta release (`beta_1`).
+Building a protocol like `westworld3` and integrating it into an overlay like Ziti requires a great deal of testing and generation of experience in different environments with different profiles.
+Anytime we're investigating an issue with Transwarp or with `westworld3`, it's going to be very important that we have a clear metrics dataset and a concrete description of the profile that was used to generate the dataset.

+Happy Transwarp-ing.

 [dilithium]: https://github.com/openziti/dilithium
 [dilithium-concepts]: https://github.com/openziti/dilithium/blob/main/docs/concepts.md